psharma15/RF-Vital-Sensing/README.md

   * NCS with synchronized external ECG heartbeat waveform (reference instrument only added towards the end of this work, so the paper does not have refernce HR during motion corrected phase)
   * So far only Matlab codes are added, earlier Labview codes are in **EcgNcsCorrelation**.
 * **Respiratory (Normal Breathing)**
-  * A new reference: Hexoskin smart shirt is used for majority of this work.
+  * Hexoskin smart shirt is used for majority of this work as reference.
   * Reference measurements from Hexoskin: ECG heart, thorax and abdomen chest belts respiration with calibrated lung volume estimate.
   * Focusing on normal breathing peak detection using modified Automated Multiscale Peak Detection (AMPD) algorithm, that is mostly automated, with no manually tuned threshold parameters.
   * Estimating lung volume by volume calibration,